SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-services-client.md

 #### Jasper Control Center

-Refer to [Optional services > Connectivity](/users-guide/optional-services#connectivity) in the User guide for information about how to set these credentials.
+Refer to [Device protocol guide > Connectivity](/device-protocols-guide/connectivity) in the User guide for information about how to set these credentials.

 #### Ericsson